Install Project Quay Using Podman on Oracle Linux

 Objectives

-• Install Project Quay on Podman
+• Install and run Project Quay using Podman

-• Verify basic Quay functionality works
+• Verify basic Quay functionality is working

-• A system with Oracle Linux installed
+• Each system should have Oracle Linux installed and configured with:

 • Access to the Internet

-1. Open a terminal and connect via ssh to the ol-server instance if not already connected.
+1. Open a terminal and connect via SSH to the ol-node-01 instance.

 ssh oracle@<ip_address_of_instance>